 - Stroke is a little more intimate with one putt-putt course and a mid-century modern lounge.

 Go duckpin bowling

 - They also have a small cafe area (totally separate from the cat room for sanitation regulations) where you can grab baked goods, coffee or kombucha.

-If you love cats, Mac Tabby is a wonderland.
+You don’t need to leave Charlotte to find a daring adventure.
 Here are a few nearby escape rooms to check out:

-- The Box Escape Room – 6604 East W.T.
+- The Box Escape Room: 6604 East W.T.
 Harris Blvd.
-Ste.
-E.

 Invite your friends and rent one of Seoul Food Meat Co.‘s private karaoke rooms.
 Of course, if your goal is to not remember ever hitting the stage at all, Jeff’s Bucket Shop’s basement karaoke operation on Montford is the place for you.